-Dr. Anna Wallace and her orthopedic oncology team are fully equipped to treat the complete range of cancers as well as noncancerous soft-tissue tumors and bone tumors.
-They are supported by our entire team of highly experienced nurses and other clinical staff and backed by our state-of-the-art orthopedic facility.
+Dr. Anna Wallace and her orthopaedic oncology team are fully equipped to treat the complete range of cancers as well as noncancerous soft-tissue tumors and bone tumors.
+They are supported by our entire team of highly experienced nurses and other clinical staff and backed by our state-of-the-art orthopaedic facility.

-Since we understand coping with any cancer or tumor and navigating your appointments and care can be challenging, we remain committed to providing you with the orthopedic oncology care you need to excel.
+Since we understand coping with any cancer or tumor and navigating your appointments and care can be challenging, we remain committed to providing you with the orthopaedic oncology care you need to excel.